NEWS! (and Views)

 Another person might say, "Earth's climate has changed in the past.
 This is just part of a natural cycle."
 This is half-true.
 (Lots of misinformation contain half-truths.)
 The world has indeed gone through great climate changes.
 About 18,000 years ago, vast ice sheets covered much of North America and northern Europe.
 However, research by scientists all over the world shows that today's rapid climate change is mostly the result of human activities, especially burning oil and other fossil fuels.

 You might hear someone say, "Carbon dioxide isn't a pollutant.
 It's in our breath!
 Besides, there isn't enough of it in the atmosphere to make a difference."
 Again, this is half-true.
 Yes, we exhale this gas, and all carbon dioxide is just a tiny fraction of the gases that make up Earth's atmosphere.
 It makes up only a few hundred of each million parts of air.
 However, carbon dioxide has a remarkable ability to trap heat in the atmosphere.
 When people cut and burn tropical forests, and especially when they burn coal and other fossil fuels, they add carbon dioxide to the atmosphere.
 Two centuries ago carbon dioxide was about 270 parts per million.
-Now it is 400 parts per million, and increasing rapidly.
+Now it is over 408 parts per million, and increasing rapidly.

 Getting accurate information about climate change is vital.
 Someone might say, "I heard about a meteorologist at a Colorado university who says that the other scientists are wrong.
 He says that the climate will soon cool."